 Limitations

-Calendar for Jira (DoItB)
+Doitb Calendar for Jira

 Views & Calendar Types

-Calendar for Jira offers 5 views: Day, Week, Month, Quarter, and Agenda.
+Doitb Calendar for Jira offers 5 views: Day, Week, Month, Quarter, and Agenda.
 It supports 6 calendar source types: Basic (non-Jira events), Project, JQL, Filter, Board, and Subscription (external ICS feeds).
 The Board-type calendar and Subscription calendars are particularly useful — no other plugin in this comparison offers them.

 External Calendar Integration